ec-jrc/lisflood-model/LISFLOODmodelDOC.md

 **Description of the reservoir routine**

 Reservoirs are simulated as points in the channel network.
 The inflow into each reservoir equals the channel flow upstream of the reservoir.
 The outflow behaviour is described by a number of parameters.
-First, each reservoir has a total storage capacity *S* \[m^3\].
-The relative filling of a reservoir, *F*, is a fraction between 0 and 1.
+First, each reservoir has a total storage capacity $S\ [m^3]$.
+The relative filling of a reservoir, $F$, is a fraction between 0 and 1.
 There are three 'special' filling levels.
 First, each reservoir has a 'dead storage' fraction, since reservoirs never empty completely.
-The corresponding filling fraction is the 'conservative storage limit', *L<sub>c</sub>*.
+The corresponding filling fraction is the 'conservative storage limit', $L_c$.
 For safety reasons a reservoir is never filled to the full storage capacity.
-The 'flood storage limit' (*L<sub>f</sub>*) represents this maximum allowed storage fraction.
-The buffering capacity of a reservoir is the storage available between the 'flood storage limit' and the 'normal storage limit' (*L<sub>n</sub>*).
+The 'flood storage limit' $L_f$ represents this maximum allowed storage fraction.
+The buffering capacity of a reservoir is the storage available between the 'flood storage limit' and the 'normal storage limit' ($L_n$).
 Three additional parameters define the way the outflow of a reservoir is regulated.
-For e.g. ecological reasons each reservoir has a 'minimum outflow' (*O<sub>min</sub>*, \[m^3 s<sup>-1</sup>\]).
-For high discharge situations, the 'non-damaging outflow' (*O<sub>nd</sub>*, \[m^3 s<sup>-1</sup>\]) is the maximum possible outflow that will not cause problems downstream.
-The 'normal outflow' (*O<sub>norm</sub>*, \[m^3 s<sup>-1</sup>\]) is valid once the reservoir reaches its 'normal storage' filling level.
+For e.g. ecological reasons each reservoir has a 'minimum outflow' ($O_{min}$, $[\frac{m^3} {s}]$).
+For high discharge situations, the 'non-damaging outflow' ($O_{nd}$, $[\frac{m^3} {s}]$) is the maximum possible outflow that will not cause problems downstream.
+The 'normal outflow' ($O_{norm}$, $[\frac{m^3} {s}]$) is valid once the reservoir reaches its 'normal storage' filling level.

 Depending on the relative filling of the reservoir, outflow ($O_{res},[\frac{m^3}{s}]$) is calculated as: